1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 … with a CMS (WordPress, Joomla, etc.)

-Include in all pages generated by CMS the following line:
+Include the following line in all pages generated by the CMS:

 add_action( 'send_headers', 'add_header_xua' );